 ● Parkinson’s disease

 ● Serious weight problems

-Patients need to avoid Omega 3 capsules, herbal and green teas, anti inflammatory drugs and aspirins or any type of blood thinners at least 15 days before the surgery.
+Patients should stay away fromomega 3 food supplements or capsules, herbal or green teas, anti-inflammatory drugs, and aspirins or any kindof blood thinners 15 days before the surgery.

 Total Hip Replacement

-The patient is administered general anaesthesia and an incision is created in order to reach the damaged hip joint.
-The surgeon will then proceed to remove the femur head and hollow out the acetabulum (the hip socket).
-Once these parts of the hip are removed and the femur is prepared for the implant, the surgeon will proceed to place the implant, with the femoral stem cemented tightly into the patient’s own femur.
-The surgeon will verify the patient’s range of motion with the implant in place.
-Once the desired result is achieved, the surgeon will close the incision and the hip replacement recovery period can begin.
+The operation is performed under general anesthesia, and the incision is made to reach damaged joints.
+Then the surgeon starts to remove the forum head and continues to engrave the acetabulum (hip socket).
+When these parts of the hip removed, and the femur is ready for the implant, the surgeon will start to place the implant, the femoral stem firmly adheres to the patient's femur.
+The surgeon verifies the patient's range of motion when the patient is implanted.
+When the desired result is obtained, the surgeon closes the incision, and the healing process can begin.